Blessingdev233/simplee_shell/README.md

 # 0x16.C Simple Shell :ledger:

-This project was built by Edith Pink and Blessing.
+This project was built by Edith and Blessing.

 # Table of Contents
 1. [Authors](#Authors)